Burundi: Country overview

 Preventing violence, tackling hate speech

-In this fractious environment, we work with 23 local peace organisations that form a network called INAMA to sound the alarm to stop deadly violence and defuse tensions before they escalate.
+In this fractious environment, we work with a network of 23 local peace organisations to sound the alarm to stop deadly violence and defuse tensions before they escalate.

-In some cases, INAMA’s early warning network helps prevent the outbreak of conflict.
+In some cases, the early warning network helps prevent the outbreak of conflict.
 In others, where conflict has already occurred, they devise swift and peaceful solutions to hostilities.

 Reports are logged using latest mobile technology and analysed by a committee of seasoned peacebuilders.
 Experts then pass information to relevant authorities and other organisations so appropriate action can be taken swiftly.